Sequoia picks its horse in the consumer carbon offset market, leading a $2.5 million round for Joro – TechCrunch

 The Joro app uses consumer spending data culled from integrations with Plaid to identify changes in users’ personal habits that can make an impact on their overall carbon footprint — based on their personal spending.

-The app also has a community component, connecting users with sustainability challenges, classes, and other educational tools, along with a social network to communicate with peers and track relative progress.
+The app also has a community component, connecting users with sustainability challenges, classes and other educational tools, along with a social network to communicate with peers to track relative progress.

 Consider it a version of keeping up with the Joneses, but for planetary health and eco-consciousness.